• Skip to primary navigation

 Include some cherry tomatoes if you like.
 They are the perfect bite-size treat.

-These gluten-free and vegan dates bites are really easy to make, travel very well (no refrigeration needed – just keep them somewhat cool), and are loaded with beneficial nutrients like iron, B vitamins, magnesium, vitamin A, and vitamin K. They are also high in fiber.
+These No-Bake Walnut Fig Bites are not only gluten-free, sugar-free, and vegan, but they are also really easy to make, travel very well (no refrigeration needed – just keep them somewhat cool), and are loaded with beneficial nutrients like iron, B vitamins, magnesium, vitamin A, and vitamin K. They are also high in fiber (great for weight loss!).

 Or try out these Apricot Energy Bites.